baylonp/Tyre-Anomaly-Detection/README.md

 `A deep learning model is as agood as its dataset`

 As I see, this it ultimately true.
 I started using a dataset of about 2000 pictures of tyres, in which 65% were GOOD tyres, adn 45% DEFECTIVE tyres, but after some trials and errors, I decided to get some help by a friend of mine (Lorenzo Cozzani) and go ask car dealers to take pictures of tyres.
 What we were looking for was GOOD tyres pictures, especially tread pictures and also close up of defects.
-We manage to increase the dataset by 500 pictures, evenly distributed among the 2 categories we were lacking.
+We managed to increase the dataset by 500 pictures, evenly distributed among the 2 categories we were lacking.

+## What is a deep learning model and where to start building one?
+A deep learning model is basically gropu of layers that apply to each input some trasformation.
+These transformations get repetead again and again, usually with a feedback model that re-input the previosu results in the system to better evaluate the so caled weights, the represent connections between nodes in different layers.

+In my case I used the `tf.keras.Sequential` model, as I understood it is a good place to start for a beginner.
+This model is a linear ( sequential ) stack of layers where each layer has exactly one input tensor and one output tensor.

+## Validation_split = 0.2
+The model doesn't need just a dataset of GOOD and DEFECTIVE pictures, but a subset of these as `training_dataset` and another one as a `validation_dataset`, on which to test the results obtained from the training on the `training_dataset` and on which metrics will be computed to evalutate the performance of the model.

+Code-wise, this is expressed in python using the function `tf.keras.utils.image_dataset_from_directory()` specifying the parameter `validation_split = 0.2`, meaning that 80% of the images will be used for training and 20% for validation.